oze4/godaddygo/README.md

  - Getting DNS records
  - Setting DNS records

-Whenever we reference endpoints, [this](https://developer.godaddy.com/doc) is what we are referring to.
+Whenever we reference endpoints, [this is what we are referring to](https://developer.godaddy.com/doc)

-As of now, the domains endpoint is the only endpoint that is safe to use (or available for that matter).
-We plan on slowly integrating other endpoints, but figure the majority of people interested in an SDK for an Domain/DNS provider (GoDaddy) prob want to view or change DNS records.
+Pull requests welcome!
+We plan on slowly integrating each GoDaddy endpoint

 ---